melissaveraherbst/data-structures-and-algorithms/1. Problem Solving Patterns/Multiple Pointers/README.md

 - **Intersection or Union:** Identifying common or unique elements between two sorted arrays.

 ### Important:
-The effectiveness of the Multiple Pointers technique often relies on the sorted nature of the data structure, as it allows for efficient movement of pointers based on comparisons.
+The effectiveness of the Multiple Pointers pattern relies on the SORTED nature of the data structure, as it allows for efficient movement of pointers based on comparisons.